 Core Web Vitals Report: The Core Web Vitals Reports give data on your site’s performance.

-For now, you can see how the Google Search Console can be a powerful tool for any website and how it helps to improve your website’s organic traffic.
+For now, you can see how the GSC can be a powerful tool for any website and how it helps to improve your website’s organic traffic.
 Whether running a small business or a blog, you should set up a Google search console.

 You need to know the data and use it for your SEO strategy.
-Set up your Search Console data today and see how it goes!
+Please set up your Search Console data today and see how it goes!